-a.
-Students must be enrolled for credit in a qualifying public high school, private high school, or home-based high school course (see A.1.b and A.1.c.) at some time during the 2015-2016 academic year.
+- a.
+Students must be enrolled for credit in a qualifying public high school, private high school, or home-based high school course (see A.1.b and A.1.c.) at some time during the current academic year. - b.

-- b.
 Students who have taken or are taking economics courses for college credit from a post-secondary instructor are not eligible to compete. - c.
-Students who have taken more than one semester of economics at any time must compete in the Adam Smith division.
-In particular, students who are in their second semester of any economics course must compete in the Adam Smith division. - d.
+Students who have taken more than one semester of economics at any time must compete in the Adam Smith division. - d.
 No student is permitted to compete in the David Ricardo division more than one year.
 Any returning student who has already participated in the National Economics ChallengeSM (at the state-level or higher) must compete in the Adam Smith division in subsequent years, regardless of previous or current coursework. - e.
 Home-schooled students must compete in the Adam Smith division.